go solar with ease

 Our team handles all of the paperwork and permits required for any commercial building to go solar.
 We are experienced installers who know how to safely install and connect commercial scale solar arrays.

-There are numerous benefits for carbon emission reductions, including savings on carbon tax, advertising capabilities to demonstrate your company is a “green” company (and can add points to a “LEED” certification), and it demonstrates a corporate commitment to our environment and the planet as a whole.
+There are numerous huge benefits for carbon emission reductions, including savings on carbon tax, advertising capabilities to demonstrate your company is a “green” company (and can add points to a “LEED” certification), and it demonstrates a corporate commitment to our environment and the planet as a whole.

 Utilizing solar, your company can set itself apart from its competitors by utilizing solar commercial designs.
 Investing in solar energy highlights a dedication to your impact on Earth and can draw in customers more than ever before.

 See how you can begin today with CMI Solar by reading on or getting a free quote.

 Introducing solar energy solutions for your company offers many benefits, including:

 Introducing solar power systems to your company can benefit your business by saving up to 100% through the generation of its own electricity using solar power.
 Once you purchase the system initially, each unit of energy produced becomes virtually free, as solar energy is a renewable resource.

 Solar panels also help businesses offset the cost of electricity by generating it on-site, rather than relying on a utility provider or the local electricity company.
 As a result, you will receive significant monthly savings and reduce dependence on the local grid.
 Combining solar panels with battery storage provides immunity against blackouts and reduces reliance on carbon-emitting generators.

 Clean and renewable, solar power never gets used up and doesn’t produce harmful emissions like traditional fossil fuels.
 By using solar power, your company can reduce its carbon footprint and make a significant contribution to mitigating the impacts of climate change.